i05nagai/memorandum/language/english_speaking.md

 * allegiance
     * support for a leader, country, group, or belief
     * loyalty and support for a ruler, country, group, or belief
+* fidelity
+    * being loyal
+        * the state of remaining loyal to sb and keeping the promises you made to that person
+    * accuracy
+        * the degree to which a copy of something shows the true character of the original
+    * loyalty
+        * How important do you think sexual fidelity is in a marriage?
+    * exact copy
+* homage
 * bros before hoes
     * "Bros before hoes" (that is, "friends before women") is a well-known, vulgar slang expression about how men should not abandon their male friends in order to pursue or embark on relationships with women.
 * telemetry